Kendall tau distance: Example

 Suppose one ranks a group of five people by height and by weight:

 Here person A is tallest and third-heaviest, B is the second -tallest and fourth-heaviest and so on.

-In order to calculate the Kendall tau distance, pair each person with every other person and count the number of times the values in list 1 are in the opposite order of the values in list 2.
+In order to calculate the Kendall tau distance between these two rankings, pair each person with every other person and count the number of times the values in list 1 are in the opposite order of the values in list 2.